vinocation/codeWars-way/README.md

 # codeWars-way

 the way of being the master of ninja

+second day